Mardi: Sources

-Giordano Lahaderne has proposed that Mardi may have been influenced in part by the Book of Mormon (1830).
+Giordano Lahaderne has proposed that Mardi may have been influenced by the Book of Mormon (1830).
 The opening sequence of each is an "Old Testament in reverse" and Mardis second volume includes a discourse on "an illustrious prophet, and teacher divine" named Alma, a name shared by Alma, one of the major prophets and missionaries within the Book of Mormon.